National Merit Scholarship PSAT Score Cutoff by State 2023-24

 - Winners receive one of three types of awards—National Merit Scholarships, corporate-sponsored Merit Scholarship awards, or college-sponsored Merit Scholarship awards.

 - Certain universities will also award sizable merit aid scholarships (up to full tuition), even for Semifinalists.

-- A National Merit designation can help in the admissions process, but your SAT/GPA and “hook” will matter more at America’s most selective schools.
+- A National Merit designation can help in the admissions process.
+However, your SAT/GPA and “hook” will matter more at America’s most selective schools.